 In conclusion, the ASUS ROG STRIX GeForce RTX 3090 GAMING is an excellent choice for anyone focused on the performance side of things.

-It provides high boost clocks while maintaining low temperatures, which is why we have crowned the ASUS ROG STRIX GeForce RTX 3090 as the GeForce RTX 3090 With Best Cooling.
+It provides high boost clocks while maintaining low temperatures, which is why we have crowned the ASUS ROG STRIX GeForce RTX 3090 as the GeForce RTX 3090 With The Best Overclocking Potential.

 - RGB lighting

 - Boost Clock Speeds up to 1890 MHz

 - High Power Consumption

 ASUS EKWB GeForce RTX 3090